Rule 34. Pre-trial hearing in non-delinquency cases.

 (e) A respondent may answer by admitting or denying the specific allegations of the petition, or by declining to admit or deny the allegations.
 Allegations not specifically denied by a respondent shall be deemed true.

-(f) Except in cases where the petitioner is seeking a permanent deprivation of parental rights, the court may enter the default of any respondent who fails to appear in person or by counsel after having been served with a summons or notice pursuant to Rule 18.
+(f) Except in cases where the petitioner is seeking a termination of parental rights, the court may enter the default of any respondent who fails to file an answer, or who fails to appear either in person or by counsel after having been served with a summons or notice pursuant to Rule 18.
 Allegations relating to any party in default shall be deemed admitted unless the court, on its own motion, or the motion of any party not in default, shall require evidence in support of the petition.
 Within the time limits set forth in Utah R. Civ.
 P. 60(b), upon the written motion of any party in default and a showing of good cause, the court may set aside an entry of default.